-- The success montage of Ghostbusters (1984) raised the possibility of ghost advocacy groups when they showed a cover of The Atlantic magazine that asked "Do Ghosts Have Civil Rights?"
+- The success montage of Ghostbusters (1984) raised the possibility of ghost advocacy groups when the film showed a cover of The Atlantic magazine that asked "Do Ghosts Have Civil Rights?"

 - Colin: The zombie's sister chases away kids trying to terminate him, then pleads with her boyfriend to take him back to their apartment and tie him to the shower head.
 She shows him family photos (which he snarls at), gets bitten for her trouble, hides it, then dies and comes back to wander the Earth with her brother.

 - Survival of the Dead has a plot that boils down to a group of Army deserters stumbling across an island divided between the rule of two clans.
 The Muldoons are Zombie Advocates to a man/woman, chaining up or imprisoning their zombies and striving to teach them to feed on animal flesh rather than human flesh.
 The O'Flynns recognize that the zombies are nothing but predatory corpses and are determined to wipe out any zombie that shows up on the island.
 End result is the two clans being more concerned with shooting each other then with dealing with the growing army of zombies on the island.